lulco/phoenix/README.md

 All done.
 Took 0.0451s
 ```

-If we want to rollback changes (e.g. we found out we forgot add some column or index), we can run `rollback` command, update migration and then run `migrate` command again.
+If you want to rollback changes (e.g. you found out that you forgot add some column or index), you can run `rollback` command, update migration and then run `migrate` command again.
 Keep in mind that the best practice is to run `rollback` command before updating migration.

 ### Rollback command
 Rollback command `php vendor/bin/phoenix rollback` rollbacks last executed migration.
-In our case we will see output like this:
+In this case you will see output like this:
 ```
 php vendor/bin/phoenix rollback